MikaHirano/merkle-tool/contracts/README.md

 # MerkleRootRegistry Smart Contract

-This directory contains the smart contract for committing Merkle roots to the Arbitrum blockchain for timestamping purposes.
+This directory contains the smart contract for committing Merkle roots to Ethereum, Optimism, Arbitrum, and Base blockchains for timestamping purposes.

 ## Contract Overview